mesonbuild/meson/docs/markdown/snippets/prebuilt.md

-# Better support for prebuilt shared libraries
+# Better support for shared libraries in non-system paths

 Meson has had support for prebuilt object files and static libraries.
+This release adds feature parity to shared libraries that are either in non-standard system paths or shipped as part of your project.
+On systems that support rpath, Meson automatically adds rpath entries to built targets using manually found external libraries.

-This release adds feature parity to shared libraries.
-This means that e.g. shipping prebuilt libraries as subprojects now can be as simple as writing a definition file that looks like this.
+This means that e.g. supporting prebuilt libraries shipped with your source or provided by subprojects or wrap definitions by writing a build file like this:

     project('myprebuiltlibrary', 'c')